-Aaron Tucker is the author of the forthcoming novel Soldiers, Hunters, Not Cowboys with Coach House Books on June 6th, 2023.
+Aaron Tucker is an Assistant Professor in the English Department of Memorial University, where he teaches Media Studies and Creative Writing.
+He is the author of the novel Soldiers, Hunters, Not Cowboys with Coach House Books, published June 6th, 2023.
 His essay “A Cowboy’s Work” was longlisted for the 2022 CBC Non-Fiction Prize and is part of a work-in-progress collection of essays.

-Tucker’s dissertation “The Flexible Face: Unifying the Protocols of Facial Recognition Technologies” studies the cinema of facial recognition technologies and their impacts on citizenship, mobility, and crisis.
+Tucker’s dissertation “The Flexible Face: Unifying the Protocols of Facial Recognition Technologies” studied the cinema of facial recognition technologies and their impacts on citizenship, mobility, and crisis, receiving the Governor General’s Gold Medal.
 During his graduate studies he was an Elia Scholar, a VISTA doctoral Scholar, and a 2020 Joseph-Armand Bombardier doctoral fellow; in addition, his graduate writing has won the Film Studies Association of Canada Graduate Student Essay Prize as well as the The Ian Lancashire Promise Award at The Canadian Society for Digital Humanities.
-In September 2023, he is beginning a SSHRC post-doctoral position at the University of Toronto in the Faculty of Information recreating the Canadian history of artificial intelligence as a techno-national project.
+He was a SSHRC post-doctoral fellow at the University of Toronto in the Faculty of Information recreating the Canadian history of artificial intelligence as a techno-national project.

 His collaborative project, Loss Sets, translates poems into sculptures which are then 3D printed (http://aarontucker.ca/3-d-poems/); he is also the co-creator of The ChessBard, an app that transforms chess games into poems (http://chesspoetry.com).